Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 @main struct LivestreamSampleApp: App { @State var streamVideo: StreamVideo @State var call: Call init() { let apiKey = "REPLACE_WITH_API_KEY" let userId = "REPLACE_WITH_USER_ID" let userToken = "REPLACE_WITH_TOKEN" let callId = "REPLACE_WITH_CALL_ID" let user = User(id: userId, name: "tutorial") let streamVideo = StreamVideo( apiKey: apiKey, user: user, token: .init(rawValue: userToken) ) self.streamVideo = streamVideo let call = streamVideo.call(callType: "livestream", callId: callId) self.call = call Task { try await call.join(create: true) } } var body: some Scene { WindowGroup { LivestreamView(call: call) } } } struct LivestreamView: View { let call: Call var body: some View { Text("TODO: render video") } }

-In the first step we setup the user:
+In the first step, we set up the user.

 swift